temujindang/website-1/src/site/blog/march-2020-update.md

 "Tockilator: Deducing Tock execution flow from Ibex Verilator traces".

 We will update this post once the video becomes available!
+For a good synopsis of the conference checkout [this post](https://pramode.in/2020/03/21/oxidize1k-a-remote-rustlang-embedded-conference/).

 ### Stay tuned!